Sexual assault allegation report issued on Maryland lawmaker

 ANNAPOLIS, Md.
-(AP) - A report by an ethics panel of Maryland lawmakers says members could not resolve conflicting accounts between a Maryland legislator accused of sexually assaulting a legislative staffer and the accuser.
+(AP) - An ethics panel of Maryland lawmakers could not resolve conflicting accounts between a Maryland legislator accused of sexually assaulting a legislative staffer in 2004 and the accuser, but the panel found the lawmaker went against standards of conduct expected of legislators in other cases, according to a report released Friday.

-The five-page report on allegations against Del.
-Curt Anderson was made public Friday.
+The report found there was no physical evidence to support the allegations against Del.
+Curt Anderson.
+The panel also said there was no evidence - testimonial or other - that could be used to corroborate either version of the conflicting testimony.
+Anderson, a Baltimore Democrat, “categorically denied the allegations” under oath, the report said.

-Due to the conflicting testimony and limited evidence, the report says “the committee could not conclude whether the alleged 2004 assault occurred.”
-The panel did find evidence Anderson engaged in conduct “contrary to the General Assembly’s Anti-Harassment Policy” relating to two other women.
+“In light of the conflicting testimony, and given the limited evidence before the committee, the committee could not conclude whether the alleged 2004 sexual assault occurred,” the panel concluded in a four-page report that was made public along with a one-page letter to House Speaker Michael Busch.

+The allegations involving the lawmakers happened in 2015.
+One lawmaker told the AP that Anderson “leered” at her in front of colleagues on the House floor and told her, “I’d do you.”

+Another lawmaker told The Baltimore Sun that Anderson approached her on the floor of the chamber, said, “They say I’m not supposed to do this anymore,” and kissed her on the mouth.

-It has recommended intensive harassment awareness counseling.
-House Speaker Michael Busch also has stripped Anderson of his leadership positions.
-Anderson has said he will cooperate.
+The panel recommended Anderson receive “intensive harassment awareness and prevention counseling.”
+Busch, who referred the allegations to the panel in January, also has stripped Anderson of his leadership positions.
+Anderson has described the recommendations and actions as fair, and said he will cooperate.

 Copyright © 2018 The Washington Times, LLC.